-Two Storm Systems Set To Snarl Holiday Travel
+2 Storm Systems Set To Snarl Holiday Travel

 Huge amounts of travel have been predicted this holiday weekend.
 Nearly 32 million airline passengers were projected to take flights between Nov.
 22 and Dec.
 3, according to the trade organization Airlines for America.
 That represents a 3.7% increase over last year and an all-time record, according to the group's calculations.

-According to FlightAware, more than 225 U.S. flights had been cancelled and more than 2,000 delayed on Saturday alone as of early afternoon.
+According to FlightAware, more than 225 U.S. flights had been canceled and more than 2,000 delayed on Saturday alone as of early afternoon.

-About 49 million people are also expected to travel by car for the Thanksgiving holiday, according to an estimate by AAA.
+About 49 million people are also expected to have traveled by car for the Thanksgiving holiday, according to an estimate by AAA.

-Conditions are finally improving in other parts of the country – for example, the town of Tusayan, Ariz., which is right by the south rim of the Grand Canyon.
-After a storm of heavy, wet snow on Thanksgiving night knocked out power, the town declared a state emergency and set up a shelter.
+Conditions are finally improving in other parts of the country — for example, the town of Tusayan, Ariz., which is right by the south rim of the Grand Canyon.
+After a storm of heavy, wet snow on Thanksgiving night knocked out power, the town declared a state of emergency and set up a shelter.

 "Without electricity, not only was there no heat in most homes and hotels but food service was limited," the town's mayor, Craig Sanderson, told NPR.
 It was hard for emergency workers to locate the source of the problem because of the heavy snow and low visibility, though the power eventually was restored early Saturday.

 Sanderson added that "we expect everything to be mostly back to normal here in Tusayan by the end of the day."
 And tourists who were stuck inside during the holiday weekend will be treated to a spectacular sight.
-While airplane tours of the Grand Canyon are not operating, Sanderson says helicopter tours are taking off – and it "will be an amazing view from the air or ground with the snow down in the Canyon."
+While airplane tours of the Grand Canyon are not operating, Sanderson says helicopter tours are taking off — and it "will be an amazing view from the air or ground with the snow down in the canyon."